 If I was going to assess my efforts, using the following rubric, created by Sue Galos, oh dear!
 I don’t think I would do very well.
 But this may well be because there would be a considerable disconnect between my efforts and the purposes of this rubric, which Sue designed to assess a detailed and well delivered series of lessons on watercolour techniques.
 As is evidenced in her rubric.
 But here is the problem.
 I ‘borrowed’ this rubric from a website, after Googling ‘watercolour art rubric’ How often as teachers don’t we do this.
 Guilty!

 Are YOU a borrower?

 And not only have I borrowed rubrics, but I have also had rubrics ‘borrowed’ from me.
 Why is that?
-What is it about writing rubrics, which makes teachers take shortcuts which they may not do with other areas of their teaching life.
+What is it about writing rubrics, which makes teachers take shortcuts that they may not do with other areas of their teaching life?